 Certain diseases indeed prevent people from getting a hair transplant.
 However, people with diabetes can get hair restoration surgery despite the popular myth that they can’t.
 Many people with diabetes feel disheartened on hearing that they can’t get hair restoration surgery, but it’s simply not true.
 They can get the procedure and recover successfully.
+Let us explain what is the hair transplant aftercare process for people with diabetes is.

 Diabetes mellitus is a metabolic disorder and it occurs as a result of insufficient insulin production or insensitivity to insulin.
 This results in an abnormally high blood sugar level in patients who have diabetes.
 The hormone insulin regulates the blood glucose level.